 Doing this will allow you to keep the chronically ill person’s best friend by your side: pacing.

-I figured out that our Thanksgiving gathering is divided into four periods:
+For example, I figured out that our Thanksgiving gathering is divided into four periods:

 I’ve got my plan of action, although, I admit, it’s a challenge every year for me to garner the discipline to follow it: I limit myself to visiting for two of these four periods.
 I’m present when people first arrive, then I retire to my bedroom and lie down until dinner is served.
 I eat dinner with everyone.
 Then I retire to my bedroom again after dinner.